astronomer/docs/software/runtime-image-architecture.md

 description: Reference documentation for Astro Runtime, a differentiated distribution of Apache Airflow.
 ---

-Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and required by all Astronomer products.
+stro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and it is required by all Astronomer products.
 It is intended to provide organizations improved functionality, reliability, efficiency, and performance.

-## Differences Between Astro Runtime and Apache Airflow

 If your organization is using Software version 0.29 or later, you can deploy Astro Runtime images.
 Astro Runtime includes the following features: